ReFreezed/LuaWebGen/Reference.md

 Set this to `true` for e.g. 404 error pages.

 #### page.layout
-What layout template the page should use.
+What layout the page should use.
 The default is the value of `site.defaultLayout`.

+#### page.params
+Table for storing any custom data you want.

 #### page.permalink
 The permanent URL to the current page.